jiehyunjkim/bash-genomics/episodes/05-writing-scripts.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

+Note that when we ran the job again, the content of `scripted-bad-reads.txt` was overwritten.
+It only looks like nothing changed because we ran the same command on the same files!

 ## Making the script into a program

 We had to type `bash` because we needed to tell the computer what program to use to run this script.
 Instead, we can turn this script into its own program.
 We need to tell the computer that this script is a program by making the script file executable.
 We can do this by changing the file permissions.
 We talked about permissions in [an earlier episode](03-working-with-files.md).